31 January 2022

-We won an injunction against Ineos in November over a lack of sufficient investigation by the authorities into the environmental impacts of two new planned units.
-Our ongoing court case, launched a month later, highlights the regional authorities’ failure to assess the foreseen environmental impacts of the full project – a clear breach of EU and national laws.
+We won an injunction against Ineos in November of that year – the court agreed there had been a lack of sufficient investigation by the authorities into the environmental impacts of the two new planned units.
+Our full appeal against the project’s initial permit approval was launched a month later.
+In it, we and our partner NGOs highlighted the regional authorities’ failure to assess the full scale of the project’s foreseen environmental impacts – a clear breach of EU and national laws.

-An additional concern may also be the increasing unprofitability of shale gas fracking in the US, a central element in the Ineos’ business plans, which has been under heavy pressure from climate protection legislation worldwide.
+An additional concern may have been the increasing unprofitability of shale gas fracking in the US.
+Gas is a feedstock in making the key ingredients of plastic, and the commodity has been under heavy pressure from climate protection legislation worldwide.

 Our plastics lawyer, Tatiana Luján, said at the time: “This project’s environmental impacts would be so far-reaching, we believe the authorities should not be able to authorise it.
 Beyond the clear local impacts of woodland destruction and plastic pellet leakage, we cannot forget that plastics are made from fossil fuels, and plants like this are a global climate issue.

 “The magnitude of Project One’s impacts cannot be divided over several permits to make them look smaller.
 Winning permission step by step when each stage of the project is interlinked is an illegal approach.
 This permit was always inadequate and pulling it is the only legally correct course of action.
 Ineos must now go back to the drawing board.”

 With the project in jeopardy, Ineos announced in March that it was dropping its permit, and would start work on a new one – one that encompassed the project from start to finish, instead of slicing it into three separate interventions.